trevorhauter/nvtrev/README.md

 # nvTrev - From one dummy to another

 nvTrev is the hottest new nvim config on the market.
 With nvTrev, anybody will be able to code just like the legendary Trevor Hauter!
+This is not meant to be a base config for others to use however they want (although, they could).
+It's literally just my config.

 Full disclosure, I made the foundation of this following Primagens video.
 You'd best watch it if you'd like to know how I got here.
 I've customized it a lot myself, but this was the foundation.
 Also, this is not supposed to be a base config anybody can use.
 It's just what i use.
 Anyways...
   - https://www.youtube.com/watch?v=w7i4amO_zaE&t=1149s